symfony/symfony-docs/contributing/code/git.rst

 The PR reference allows you to have a look at the original pull request on
 Github: https://github.com/symfony/symfony/pull/1111.
-But all the information you can get on Github are also available from the repository itself.
+But all the information you can get on Github is also available from the repository itself.

 The merge commit message contains the original message from the author of the changes.
 Often, this can help understand what the changes were about and the